 ART-145 Digital Studio

 Explores contemporary digital imaging and design.
 Students produce a series of studio projects ranging from digital photography, collage, gif animation, vector graphics, and two-dimensional design.
-Includes introductory-level instruction of digital cameras and Adobe Creative Suite: Lightroom, Photoshop, Illustrator.
+Includes introductory-level instruction in digital cameras and Adobe Creative Suite: Lightroom, Photoshop, Illustrator.

 ART-150 Time-Based Media

 Explores the aesthetic and experiential qualities of time.
-Course includes readings, discussions, screenings of historical and contemporary works plus hands-on studio projects using video, sound, performance, installation, and more.
-Includes introductory-level instruction of digital cameras and Adobe Lightroom and Premiere Pro.
+The course includes readings, discussions, and screenings of historical and contemporary works plus hands-on studio projects using video, sound, performance, installation, and more.
+Includes introductory-level instruction in digital cameras and Adobe Lightroom and Premiere Pro.
 Through media production, students cultivate a range of technical skills plus a critical understanding of media culture.

-ART-151 Layers of Meaning

-Pursues meaning through multiplicity of imagery.
-Most work is done in collage, but other materials and techniques, such as drawing, painting, and digital art, are used to juxtapose and layer imagery and meaning.

-ART-155 Photography: Light Writing

-Examines the ways that a photographic image can be viewed and interpreted.
-The course includes readings and research on the masters of photography.
-Technical skills include historic black and white analog photography including manual camera controls, film and print processing.

-ART-175 Printmaking: A Graphic Art Form

-Studies the highly experimental medium of printmaking.
-The print holds a unique place in the studio arts in that it allows artists to work with multiples of an image, records states of development and uses the process itself as a way of exploring the transformation and evolution of ideas.
-Technical skills include: drawing, monotype, drypoint, intaglio, woodcut, and collagraph.
+ART-175 Printmaking

+Focuses on traditional and contemporary printmaking techniques, introducing students to the fundamentals of materials including paper, ink, presses, and image processing.
+This course explores the development of technical, compositional, and conceptual skills through the evolution of printmaking’s history of multiplicity.

 ART-191 Topics in Studio Art

-See also Art History (ARH-191), p.
-63

 Focuses on a specific theme or topic.
 Topics vary.
 May be taken more than once for credit, provided the topics are substantially different.
+(Offered on an occasional basis)

 focus courses

-Focus Courses are seven-week courses designed to prepare the student for a serious artistic practice.
+Focus Courses are seven-week courses designed to prepare students for serious artistic practice.

 ART-201 Focus Course: Creative Process